syncfusion-content/javascript-docs/js/Accordion/Appearance-and-Styling.md

 ## Rounded corner

-You can customize the shape of the **Accordion** widget from regular rectangular shape to rounded rectangle shape enabling [showroundedCorner](https://help.syncfusion.com/api/js/ejaccordion#members:showroundedcorner) property that is set to false by default.
+You can customize the shape of the **Accordion** widget from regular rectangular shape to rounded rectangle shape enabling [show rounded Corner](https://help.syncfusion.com/api/js/ejaccordion#members:showroundedcorner) property that is set to false by default.

 ### Enabling Rounded corner property